cnnrbrn/noroff-javascript-2-content/module-1/ma.md

 -   Create a folder called `your-name-js2-ma1`, e.g. `mary-smith-js2-ma1`
 -   Add all your code to this folder, zip the folder and submit the zip file
--   Add, commit and push this file to your repo
--   Submit the repo link